 The Miss Virginia Pageant is leaving Roanoke to take up residence at Liberty University in Lynchburg, starting next year.

-To make sure we have this straight, the Christian school that expels single students who who enjoy healthy sexually relationships with others or female students who wear attire they consider inappropriate or revealing will start hosting a beauty pageant with contestants who strut around the stage in bikinis?
+To make sure we have this straight, the Christian school that expels single students who enjoy healthy sexual relationships with others or female students who wear attire they consider inappropriate or revealing will start hosting a beauty pageant with contestants who strut around the stage in bikinis?

-While we enjoy looking at sweet young things in bikinis (and less or perhaps no attire on other enjoyable occasions), we find it hypocritical that a school that exploits keeping young men and women chaste now wants to promote a beauty pageant that features attractive women barely over the age of consent cavorting around university’s stage in skimpy attire that shows more skin than their underwear probably covers.
+While we enjoy looking at sweet young things in bikinis (and less or perhaps no attire on other enjoyable occasions), we find it hypocritical that a school that exploits keeping young men and women chaste could have promoted a beauty pageant that features attractive women barely over the age of consent cavorting around university’s stage in skimpy attire that shows more skin than their underwear probably covers.

 Liberty throws out unmarried female students who get pregnant.
 The school gets upset if students display what they consider “too much skin.”
 God help any coed who might show up in one of Playboy magazine’s “Girls of…” pictorials.

 Liberty enforces morality with “The Liberty Way,” the school “honor code.”
 It discourages watching movies rated “R” or even “PG-13” and tells women to dress in ways that express “modesty, appropriateness and neatness.”

 In other words, no tight jean shorts, micro mini skirts, halter tops or bare midriff blouses.
 In Liberty’s typically sexist way, it discusses how women should dress but not men.

 Liberty students caught drinking off campus are subject to dismissal.